EjiroLaurelD/Scalable-and-Secure-Three-Tier-Web-Application-Architecture/README.md

 # ​​Three-Tier Architecture Deployment on AWS with Terraform
+##### This repo contains my submission for the Cloud Gen assessment task 2: Scalable and Secure Web Application Architecture.

-This repo contains a three-tier architecture  consisting of a Web tier, Application tier and a Database tier in private subnets with Autoscaling for the web and application tier and a load balancer.
+A three-tier architecture consisting of a Web tier, Application tier and a Database tier in private subnets with Autoscaling for the web and application tier and a load balancer.
 A Bastion Host and Nat gatway provisioned to allow ssh access to the instances and access to the internet.

 Terraform modules were used to make the process easily repeatable and reusable.
 This deployment will create a scalable, secure and highly available infrastructure that separates the different layers ensuring they are all communicating with each other.
 The architecture includes an Amazon Virtual Private Cloud (VPC), Elastic Load Balancer (ELB), Auto Scaling Group (ASG), and a Relational Database(RDS).
 - The Web tier will have a bastion host and NAT gateway provisioned in the public subnets.
 The bastion host will serve as our access point to the underlying infrastructure.
 The NAT Gateway will allow our private subnets to communicate with the internet  while maintaining a level of security by hiding the private instances' private IP addresses from the public internet.
 - In the Application tier, we will create an internet facing load balancer to direct internet traffic to an autoscaling group in the private subnets, along with a backend autoscaling group for our backend application.
 We will create a script to install the apache webserver in the frontend, and a script to install Node.js in the backend.
 - In the Database tier, we will have another layer of private subnets hosting a MySQL database which will  eventually be accessed using Node.js..